10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 Every Sunday at 5PM in El Alto's Multifuncional de Ceja arena, indigenous Aymara women in traditional multilayered pollera skirts and bowler hats perform spectacular lucha libre wrestling.

-This is not mockery or cultural exploitation — the cholitas are athletes performing for an enthusiastic local crowd.
-The moves are real (well, wrestling-real), the theatrics are over the top, and watching a woman in a bowler hat execute a flying dropkick while her pollera skirt billows like a parachute is something I'll remember forever.
+This is no mockery or cultural exploitation — the cholitas are athletes performing for an enthusiastic local crowd.
+The moves are real (well, wrestling-real), the theatrics are gloriously over the top, and watching a woman in a bowler hat execute a flying dropkick while her pollera skirt billows like a parachute is something you'll remember for good.

-Tourist section tickets are about $7-10 USD.
+Tourist section tickets run about $7-10 USD.
 Get there early for a good seat.

 5. Eat Salteñas at Mercado Lanza